Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 If the user neither has fasta nor genome annotation file of "target strain", ANNOgesic can generate them if "reference strain" and mutation information are provided by the user.

+.. _Riboswitch and RNA thermometer dataset of Rfam:

 Riboswitch and RNA thermometer dataset of Rfam
 ----------------------------